Destiny Fine Art Print Collection

 The collection features beautiful Destiny landscape art, character designs and Destiny's 'postcard' or 'touch stone' images.
 These images were made during the development of the video game to capture the core ideas and capture key design ideas behind the mythical sci-fi world of Destiny.

 Destiny is a video game blockbuster.
 Upon release in 2014 the game broke multiple sales records and won countless awards.
-The game is being played by millions of people daily.
 The audiovisual design of Destiny is one of the highlights of the modern video game industry.
 The visuals were shaped by a stellar team of artists and designers at Bungie and it shows.
 The artists at Bungie created more concept art for Destiny than for all of Bungie’s previous seven games combined.

 Core principles for the visual design of Destiny were 'mythic sci-fi' and 'hopeful and inviting'.
 The game takes places seven centuries into the future where human civilization is slowly disappearing from the galaxy.
 Not in a post-apocalyptic way, but gradually receding.
 The player visits planets and locations where human remnants are still to be found but mankind has disappeared.
 The hopeful, positive visual design of the world was a focus because Destiny is meant to be a long-lasting online game where players can spend a lot of time.
 The world, therefore, needed to invite and entice you to explore.